0xFableOrg/0xFable/docs/architecture.md

 they set an initial hand size, as well as maximum hand and deck sizes (7 cards in the initial hand, 16 cards max for the hand, 64 cards max for the deck currently).

-TODO: explain the zk-circuits more in-depth

-The circuits are still undergoing some development, in particular the `initial` circuit currently does not handle the random selection part.
+!!
+The circuits are still undergoing some development at the moment.

-(And again, mixing with the committed private value is handled nowhere.)

 When compiling each circuit, Circom generates a prover (WebAssembly code, used in the frontend) and a verifier (Solidity code, used in the contracts).